abachurin/2048/README.md

 `cd [your directory here, for example /User/Documents/GitHub/2048/game2048/]`

-Now you can run `python3 show.py` and it should fly.
+Now you can run `python show.py` and it should fly.
 The colors and fonts are a bit different than if i run it from PyCharm for some reason, otherwise seems all fine.

 ### 2048 Game
 2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.
 The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.
 Of course, one can keep playing and achieve bigger tiles, with theoretical but probably unachiavable limit